bachmacintosh/deno-pebbles/README.md

 See their subfolders for additional info.

+- [gmail-senders](https://github.com/bachmacintosh/deno-pebbles/blob/main/gmail-senders) - A program that exports a
+  GMail user's unique list of senders across all non-unwanted emails
+- [google-oauth](https://github.com/bachmacintosh/deno-pebbles/blob/main/google-oauth) - A program that gets a Refresh
+  Token from Google, and stores it in a GitHub Repo's secrets
 - [open-when-live](https://github.com/bachmacintosh/deno-pebbles/blob/main/open-when-live) - A program that opens a
   Twitch stream in your default browser once a given streamer is live.
-- [google-oauth](https://github.com/bachmacintosh/deno-pebbles/blob/main/google-oauth) - A program that gets a Refresh
-  Token from Google, and stores it in a GitHub Repo's secrets